kaustubh-pandey/Data-Structures-Project/README.md

 and insert operations.
 For searching records we have also used Trie data structure to search by name.

 Please read Readme.txt for detailed information about functions.

+To run this project:

+1. Compile using gcc p30-main().c

+2. ./a.out would run the program.

+Note- This program requires gcc.
+The project appears best on Linux systems.
+For running in Windows try installing Cygwin.